Sydney Monorail: Removal

-Regarding the removal, Transport for New South Wales released a document called "Monorail Removal Project Interpretation Strategy" in July 2013.
-In Volume I part 3.5 "Decommissioning the monorail", three quotes from 'Government Buys Light Rail Company: Monorail To Be Pulled Down', the media release by Premier Barry O'Farrell on 23 March 2012 are provided.
+Transport for New South Wales released a document called "Monorail Removal Project Interpretation Strategy" in July 2013.
+Premier Barry O'Farrell said on 23 March 2012 regarding its removal:

 Deputy Mayor of Hobart, Alderman, Ron Christie unsuccessfully asked the NSW government to donate the monorail to Hobart to allow it to be used on a route from the CBD to the northern suburbs.
 Google purchased two carriages for use as meeting rooms at its Pyrmont office.

 The monorail was demolished in 2013.
 Sixty steel beams were recycled to build a temporary bridge to take Brookhollow Avenue over Norwest station during its construction between 2014 and 2017.
 The temporary bridge allowed the station to be dug underneath Brookhollow Avenue, allowing the road to be closed for only a few months instead of three years as originally proposed.
 The bridge was dismantled in 2017 as the final station structure was being built.

-In January 2015, 22 carriages were put up for sale on Gumtree Australia at $3,000 per carriage.
+In January 2015, 22 carriages were put up for sale on Gumtree at $3,000 per carriage.
 Many of these carriages were subsequently sold to an Australian expatriate now living in Taiwan.
 One was sold to a pair of radio hosts.
 Four, which comprise the only set of carriages preserved with all running gear that includes both a front and a rear carriage as well as middle carriages, other than the full train preserved by the Sydney Electric Train Society, were sold to a Sydney resident who plans to restore them to running condition.

+Three Monorail stations remain: Darling Park, Chinatown, and World Square.
+The Convention and Galleries Victoria stations were demolished just after the monorail closed, Paddys Market was demolished in 2015, City Centre was demolished in 2019, and Harbourside was demolished in 2023.